 The H5P quiz content will not record any completion data unless you download and add the H5P quiz directly to your course.
 Students can screenshot the quiz if they are required to show completion.

-Learn how to add the H5P content to your course.
+Add the final H5P quiz to your course